0xR4IF/HammerCrack-CLI/README.md

 ## Features
 - High-speed execution: Optimized for rapid recovery code enumeration.
 - Custom targeting: Define `--host` and `--phpsessid` for precise session-based attacks.
+- Rate-limit bypass: Rotates a new IP in the X-Forwarded-For header on every request to evade restrictions.
 - Colorful real-time feedback: Animated progress to clearly indicate active execution.

 ## Usage